 This is a very important phase of the program in that it offers hands-on practice with a variety of woodworking techniques and cabinetmaking principles.
 It also allows the instructors to effectively evaluate a student’s fundamental skills, capabilities, and interests.

-NESAW is equipped with a full size spray booth and state-of-the-art spray finishing equipment, including airless-air assist and siphon fed, high volume low pressure (HVLP) spray guns from CA Technologies.
-In order to provide an environmentally friendly and healthy atmosphere for our students, we only spray water based coatings, such as products from leading coatings manufacturer ML Campbell.
-Water based coatings have made great strides in recent years and are very nearly approaching the quality and durability of solvent based-coatings with volatile organic compounds (VOC's), which are harmful to the environment.
-The state of California has banned the use of VOC based coatings, and other states are likely to follow suit in the future.
+NESAW is equipped with a full size spray booth and state-of-the-art spray finishing equipment, including siphon fed, high volume low pressure (HVLP) spray guns with pressure pots from CA Technologies.
+In order to provide an environmentally friendly and healthy atmosphere for our students, we only spray shellac and water-based coatings, such as products from leading coatings manufacturer ML Campbell.
+Water based coatings have made great strides in recent years and are very nearly approaching the quality and durability of solvent based-coatings with volatile organic compounds (VOCs), which are harmful to the environment.
+The state of California has banned the use of VOC-based coatings, and other states are likely to follow suit in the future.
 This has forced more coatings manufacturers to produce products that meet the demanding needs of the architectural millwork industry, thereby allowing NESAW to prepare our students to work with the coatings of the future.

-However, it has been our experience that water-based coatings don't quite yet offer the visual depth that show the natural qualities of the wood.
-Therefore, we have our students first apply an undercoating of spray shellac to enhance the natural wood color and seal the wood.
-Then, as a final touch, they rub out the final coating by hand.
+However, it has been our experience that water-based coatings don’t quite yet offer the visual depth that show the natural qualities of the wood.
+Therefore, we have our students first apply an undercoating of spray shellac to enhance the natural wood color and seal the wood before applying the water-based lacquer.

 Employers are finding it more and more difficult to find and keep competent finishers; it is a specialty that is very much in demand.
 Students may find that they enjoy this aspect enough to go on and get more training.
 Many small shops need cabinetmakers that can also spray finish because their staff doesn’t include a full time finishing expert.
 Having this type of experience on your resume can help give you the edge in a job interview.

-The last step in process is designed to bring together everything you've learned up to this point.
+The last step in process is designed to bring together everything you’ve learned up to this point.
 Students are assigned to a community project either as an individual or, more commonly, as part of a team.
-We've posted photos of past projects and current projects so that you can see the variety and quality of work performed by our students.
+We’ve posted photos of our projects that you can see the variety and quality of work performed by our students.

 The program ends in June with a short graduation ceremony, where certificates are presented.
 We invite parents and friends to join us for a reception afterwards.